 Many countries are crying out for English teachers, especially in the Middle East and Asia, and will pay you handsomely for your skills.
 You’ll need to be a native English speaker and have a qualification, such as the Trinity TESOL or Cambridge CELTA, but some schools also offer a shorter crash course, either weekend courses or online.
 Personally, I recommend paying the extra and getting a bona fide TEFL certificate.
 It’s a great asset to your CV, and with that, you’ll be future-proofing your life because you’ll always have work wherever you are in the world.
 And that is priceless.

 Here are a few websites to scout for teaching work:

-There are many jobs that can be done on the road, such as fruit-picking, bricklaying, carpentry, tour guiding, bar and restaurant work, working a ski season, hiking guiding, reception work, teaching scuba diving, teaching yoga, hairdressing, looking after horses and dogs, and taking tourists on trail rides… the sky’s the limit.
+There are many jobs that can be done on the road, such as fruit-picking, bricklaying, carpentry, tour guiding, bar and restaurant work, working a ski season, hiking guiding, reception work, teaching scuba diving, teaching yoga, hairdressing, house-sitting, looking after horses and dogs, and taking tourists on trail rides… the sky’s the limit.
 I’ve often met travellers who’ve picked up odd jobs along the way to keep them going.